emacs-eask/easky/README.md

 Install from these repositories then you should be good to go!

-Normally, you don't need to add `(require 'easky)` to your configuration since most `easky` commands are autoloads and can be called without loading the module!
+Normally, you don't need to add `(require 'easky)` to your configuration since most `easky` commands are autoload and can be called without loading the module!

 #### use-package